bschnei/arch_a64/README.md

 - [x] build other packages that I actively use
 - [ ] build packages needed to build the packages above
 - [x] rebuild kernel config and keep audit trail of changes
-- [x] create core/extra repos so devtools can be used

 ### packages that aren't buildling
 - ncompress (FTBFS likely gcc 15 related)